StephanieSullivan/Sandbox/readme.txt

 go to github.com and make an account if you want you should be able to access my github account from your github account or from git extensions on your computer

+*gitignore
+There is a file called .gitignore.
+On windows, it looks like a file with no name since windows does not always show extensions.
+Files or file types listed here exist on my computer, but git ignores them, so you don't have them in your copy of my repo.
+This is normally used for build files or other things that don't need to be shared.
+This can be a simple list of files to be ignored or more complicated.
+See examples here https://github.com/github/gitignore